lambda-dom/class_revisions/README.md

 There are also some unresolved, or potentially problematic, issues.
 The ones I am aware of:

 * Paladins and Rangers get trimmed down spellbooks with some unique additions, but these differences are not reflected in the character creation screens.
-I do not know how to solve this, so for now the user will have to suffer the jank.
+I do not know how to solve this; most likely if there is a solution, it requires UI patching which I have never done, so for now the user will have to suffer the jank.

 * The way the spellbooks are updated at level up is by applying an ability with a spell removal opcode.
 The implementation was copied from KR and uses *delayed* timing by 1 second; some early testing showed that with *instant* timing sometimes it did not work correctly.
 So should wait a couple of seconds after level up to get the updated spellbook.